Acts Chapter Sixteen

 Acts 16:26 & 27

-Suddenly there was such a violent earthquake that the foundations of the prison were shaken.
-At once all the prison doors flew open, and everyone's chains came loose.
-The jailer woke up, and when he saw the prison doors open, he drew his sword and was about to kill himself because he thought the prisoners had escaped.
+Suddenly there was a violent earthquake which shook the prison to its foundations.
+All the doors flew open and everyone's chains came loose.
+The jailer awoke, and when he saw the doors open he drew his sword and was about to kill himself, for he assumed that the prisoners had escaped.

 I must say that the events described in this chapter would get my attention.
 God caused an earthquake which would explain the doors coming open but that would not explain the chains coming undone.
 We see that the jailer was going to kill himself because, if the prisoners had escaped, he would be killed anyway.